 For speech-language pathologists who don’t qualify for PSLF or don’t work in the public sector, there is another loan repayment program that has a forgiveness option.
 Similarly, you’ll need to get on one of the four IDR plans.
 These are federal loan repayment plans that set your monthly loan payments based on your discretionary income, which can be particularly helpful for speech-language pathologists just starting their careers or working for a nonprofit organization.

 After 20 to 25 years of monthly payments, depending on the specific plan, any remaining student loan debt will be forgiven.
 Because monthly payments on IDR plans most likely are lower than on a standard plan, there should still be a debt balance after 20 to 25 years.

 Unlike PSLF, IDR loan forgiveness isn’t tax-free.
 The IRS considers this forgiven amount as taxable income, and you could be facing a sizeable tax payment.
 The good news is that you have time to save for this tax bomb properly.

 Teacher loan forgiveness

-Many speech-language pathologists are employed within schools across the country.
+Many speech-language pathologists are employed within elementary and secondary schools across the country.
 If this is you, there’s a chance you may qualify for teacher loan forgiveness under the Teacher Loan Forgiveness Program.
 You may be eligible for up to $17,500 in loan forgiveness.

-To qualify for teacher loan forgiveness, you must teach full-time at a qualifying low-income school or educational organization for five consecutive years.
+To qualify for teacher loan forgiveness, you must teach full-time at a qualifying low-income school or educational organization within low-income communities for five consecutive years.
 Another requirement is that you need to meet the definition of a highly qualified teacher during your five years of teaching.